Oldranda1414/nix-config/README.md

 ## TODO

 - restructure the repo to have a better layout
+- add waybar
-- waybar config in nix
+- add waybar config in nix
 - fix hyprlock not working
+- replace p10k with oh-my-posh